-As of September 30, 2024, we had \$12.5 million of borrowing capacity on our credit facility of which we had outstanding borrowings of \$5.4 million.
-We also owed \$9.2 million on a term loan secured by our Carlsbad, California powder processing and storage facility.
+As of September 30, 2024 December 31, 2024, we had \$12.5 million \$10.8 million of borrowing capacity available on our credit facility of which we had outstanding borrowings of \$5.4 million \$5.0 million.
+We also owed \$9.2 million \$9.1 million on a term loan secured by our Carlsbad, California powder processing and storage facility.
 As of June 30, 2024, we had outstanding borrowings of \$3.4 million on our line of credit, and we also owed \$9.2 million on our term loan.

-On September 30, 2024, we had \$10.2 million in cash and cash equivalents of which, \$9.9 million was held by NAIE.
+On September 30, 2024 December 31, 2024, we had \$10.2 million \$8.7 million in cash and cash equivalents of which, \$9.9 million \$8.2 million was held by NAIE.
 Overall, we believe our available cash, cash equivalents, potential cash flows from operations, and our line of credit will be sufficient to fund our current working capital needs and capital expenditures through at least the next 12 months.
-On September 30, 2024, we were not in compliance with the financial covenants related to net income requirements associated with the fourth amendment to our credit facility.
-In the next two quarters of fiscal 2025, we anticipate we will not be in compliance with the financial covenants associated with the fourth amendment to our credit facility related to net income requirements and the fixed charge coverage ratio.
+On September 30, 2024 December 31, 2024, we were not in compliance with the financial covenants related to net income requirements associated with the fourth amendment Fourth Amendment to our credit facility and a rolling four-quarter fixed charge ratio.
+In the next two quarters of fiscal 2025, we anticipate we will not be in compliance with the financial covenants associated with the fourth amendment Fourth Amendment to our credit facility related to net income requirements and the fixed charge coverage ratio.
 We have advised the lender and are currently negotiating a potential revised credit facility or waiver.
-Wells Fargo has advised us that while they consider our request for a waiver or modification, they will not be exercising any of their options pursuant to the Credit Agreement, but they are reserving all of their rights.
+Wells Fargo has advised us that while they consider our request for a waiver or modification, they will not be exercising exercise any of their options pursuant to the Credit Agreement, but they are reserving all of their rights.
 There can be no assurance we will be able to successfully negotiate a revised credit facility, or what the differences in amount, cost and other factors may be.
 Please see Note F, Item 1 of Part I of this report for terms of our current modified line of credit.